Skip to main content

 2This topic goes beyond the planned scope of this book.
 It is recommended that the reader refer to the work of Galley, Tsang, and Stein[Gal13, Gal14] for further discussion plus examples of applying this formalism to nonconservative systems in classical mechanics, electromagnetic radiation, RLC circuits, fluid dynamics, and field theory.

-This page titled 9.2: Hamilton's Principle of Stationary Action is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.2: Hamilton's Principle of Stationary Action is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.